 In 1963 the decision to close Alcatraz was made by US Attorney General Robert Kennedy.
 Alcatraz desperately needed repair from extensive salt-water and air corrosion at a time when budgets were being cut.
 At three times the operating expenses of other penitentiaries, Alcatraz was simply too costly to keep open.
 The isolation (and hence lack of natural resources) that had made the island such an attractive site for a maximum-security prison ultimately sealed its fate.

 Visiting Alcatraz - How to Get Alcatraz Tickets

 Alcatraz tickets are often sold out weeks in advance.

-Hours of operation on the island vary with the season, ferry departures from Pier 33 are available throughout the day typically beginning at 8:45am (the early bird tour which is the least crowded) and running about every 30 to 45 minutes.
-During the summer, the island closes at 6:30pm and at 4:30pm in fall, winter and spring.
-Christmas and New Year’s Day are the only holidays that Alcatraz is closed, or due to extreme weather.
+Hours of operation on the island vary with the season, ferry departures from Pier 33 are available throughout the day typically beginning at 8:45am (the early bird tour which is the least crowded) and running about every 30-45 minutes.
+During the summer, the island closes at 6:30pm, 4:30pm in fall, winter and spring.
+Alcatraz is closed on Christmas and New Years Day, or due to extreme weather.